 Veins are tubular structures that serve as conduits to transport blood.
-Veins range in size from a tiny size to a much larger size.
-Injection sclerotherapy refers to the injection of a chemical solution (sclerosant drug) into a targeted vein using a tiny needle to destroy it and to gradually shrink and seal it up over time.
+Veins range in size from tiny to a much larger size.
+Injection sclerotherapy refers to the injection of a chemical solution sclerosing agent into the lumen of a vein using a tiny needle to destroy the vein and to gradually shrink and seal it up over time.
 An injection sclerotherapy treatment session is performed in-office and takes about 60 minutes to perform.
-Multiple sessions are often needed at 2-to-6 month intervals to achieve satisfactory, desired results.
+Multiple sessions are often needed at 3-to-6-to-12 month intervals (depending on the severity of the underlying cosmetic vein problem) to achieve optimal results.

-At HOGUE CLINICS, our vein specialists use the sclerosant, polidocanol.
-Polidocanol allows for a comfortable injection experience since it has local anesthetic properties.
+At HOGUE CLINICS, our vein specialists use the FDA-cleared sclerosant, polidocanol.
+Polidocanol allows for a more comfortable injection experience since it also has local anesthetic properties.
 Injection sclerotherapy has been used for over 150 years to treat unwanted surface veins.

 Injection Sclerotherapy Methods

 Sclerotherapy is a procedure that is technically challenging to perform.
-It is best performed by a skilled vein specialist with extensive experience in performing sclerotherapy treatments.
+It is best performed by a highly skilled injection specialist with extensive experience in performing injection sclerotherapy treatments.
 Determining which veins to treat, and which veins not to treat, is based on experience, expertise, and the ability of the vein specialist to correctly interpret and treat the patient’s problematic vein pattern.

-For treatment of unwanted spider veins, a fiberoptic transilluminating device is used to allow direct visualization of the unwanted surface veins while targeting and injecting them with a tiny needle.
+For the safest treatment of unwanted spider veins, a fiberoptic transilluminating device is used to allow direct visualization of the unwanted surface veins while targeting and injecting them with a tiny needle.
 This type of injection sclerotherapy is called Visual Sclerotherapy.
+HOGUE CLINICS offers Visual Sclerotherapy to all of its patients with cosmetic breast vein and cosmetic leg vein concerns.

 Ideal Candidates for Injection Sclerotherapy